p2pu/course-in-a-box/announcements/_posts/2014-11-17-week-1-community.markdown

 layout: course_page
 ---

+# Week 1 - Kicking off with community

 Hey!

 Welcome to Course in a Box!
 This is week 1 and we are talking, thinking and reading about community: [http://howto.p2pu.org/modules/community/concepts/](http://howto.p2pu.org/modules/community/concepts/).